How to Manage 2022 Bye Weeks in Your Fantasy Football League

 4. How do you approach kickers and team defenses during bye weeks (do you drop your starter, carry multiple during bye weeks, or stream all season)?

-Brandon Niles: If I had a dominant kicker or team defense, I might carry two during the bye weeks, but the truth is that I never draft a kicker or defense high enough to secure a top-five one.
-I tend to stream both positions all season, and I use 4for4’s awesome weekly in-season content to do it effectively (shout-out to Jennifer Eakins’ weekly kicker article and Eric Moody’s weekly defense article).
+Brandon Niles: If I have a dominant kicker or team defense, I might carry two during the bye weeks, but the truth is I never draft a kicker or defense high enough to secure a top-five one.
+I tend to stream both positions all season, and I use 4for4’s awesome weekly in-season content to do it effectively (shout-out to Jennifer Eakins’ weekly kicker article and Joe Redemann’s weekly defense article).

 Jeff Hicks: I will carry a defense on bye in my home league because they're vicious and force holds with our deep rosters, and only if I streamed them into a starting position.
 The Patriots last season were a boon for half the season, but then they fell off and hurt a lot of teams thinking week-to-week projections and performance are consistent with defenses.
 Kickers are kickers, and I add/drop as the season goes.